 Women for Sobriety alcoholism self-help treatment is a popular option.
 It is free and effective.

-Women for Sobriety is a non-profit organization that helps women overcome addictions.
+Women for Sobriety is a non-profit group that helps women overcome addictions.
 The problem can be alcohol or other substances.
 Established in 1976, it is the only national self-help program for women only.
 It addresses the special needs of women in recovery.
 These include the need to feel self-value and self-worth.
-Also the need to eliminate feelings of guilt and shame.
+And also the need to eliminate feelings of guilt and shame.

 Women for Sobriety Alcoholism Self-Help